AutoRABIT Salesforce DevOps in Provar Test

 Provar Version Limitations

 Firstly, at the time of testing, AutoRABIT is using Provar 2.1.0.07 for their integration.
 This means that you must first ensure that your test project and test cases can be run on any of the following versions of Provar: 2.1.0.06, 2.1.0.07, or 2.1.1.09.
-In order to test this, you can download any of these Provar versions from the Provar Success Portal.
+To test this, you can download any Provar versions from the Provar Success Portal.

 Once you have installed this locally, you can open your test project and run your tests with this version of Provar.
 If the tests run successfully on your local compatible version of Provar, then they should also pass in the AutoRABIT environment.